 - Abdominal vascular duplex

-- Transcranial Doppler (TCD): This exam evaluates the blood vessels that supply the brain within the skull.
-It is performed with a small transducer that is placed on the skin of the face and head.
+This ultrasound exam evaluates the blood vessels that supply the brain within the skull and helps determine the amount of blood flow to certain areas of your brain.
+It is performed with a small transducer placed on the skin of the face and head.

-- Abdominal Vascular Duplex: Also called a Doppler examination, ultrasound is used to evaluate the blood vessels that bring blood to and away from the abdominal organs.
-The aorta, the main blood vessel in the body, is also imaged to evaluate for aneurysms and or blockages.
-Gel is applied to the abdomen.
-A transducer is then placed on the gel-covered areas to obtain images and evaluate blood flow in the arteries and/or veins.
+Also called a Doppler examination, ultrasound is used to evaluate the blood vessels that bring blood to and away from the abdominal organs.
+The aorta, the main blood vessel in the body, is also imaged to evaluate for aneurysms or blockages.
+Gel is applied to the abdomen, then a transducer is placed on the gel-covered areas to obtain images and evaluate blood flow in the arteries and/or veins.